Business Court FAQs

 Q15: Who should I contact for eFiling technical support?A15: For eFiling technical and after-hours support, please contact the North Carolina Administrative Office of the Courts (NCAOC) Help Desk at (919) 890-2407.
 Please request that your ticket be forwarded to Steve Kulig for resolution.

-Q16: What is the impact of the AOC’s projected Odyssey go-live date of February 13, 2023 for Harnett, Johnston, Lee and Wake Counties?A16: Odyssey is a new, web-based integrated case management system that the North Carolina Administrative Office of the Courts is rolling out in stages statewide.
-The current go-live date for Odyssey in the pilot counties of Harnett, Johnston, Lee, and Wake is February 13, 2023.
+Q16: What do I do if the County of venue for my case goes live on Odyssey electronic filing?A16: Odyssey is a new, web-based integrated case management system that the North Carolina Administrative Office of the Courts is rolling out in stages statewide.
 The Administrative Office of the Courts maintains a list of the counties with Odyssey at NCcourts.gov/eCourts.

-The Business Court’s go-live date for Odyssey has not been determined.
+The Business Court’s go-live date for Odyssey has not been determined but is anticipated to be in late 2025.
 Until further notice, parties and counsel will continue to file documents with the Business Court using its eFlex electronic-filing system.
 Parties and counsel will also need to continue filing documents with the Clerk of Superior Court in the county of venue, and the form of those filings will depend on whether the county is live on Odyssey.
 To navigate these issues, filers should reference Rules 5.0 and 5.1 of the General Rules of Practice for the Superior and District Courts Supplemental to the Rules of Civil Procedure.